 Sometimes you need a break from the sun and the sand!
 Fortunately, along with our sugar-white sand beaches, Gulf Shores and Orange Beach offer a plethora of unique, educational and fun activities for visitors to enjoy.

 The Alabama Gulf Coast is home to a thriving arts community.
-Whether you want to browse and study pieces by local artists or get your hands dirty at an interactive artsy option, there are several ways to enrich your experience.
+Guests can browse and study pieces by local artists or get your hands dirty and creative juices flowing with interactive options.

 If you’re looking to create your own piece: